 And of course, if you or your teen are taking something like Accutane or other prescription medications, be sure to talk to your doctor and/or dermatologist before switching up your skincare routine.

-Here are our picks for the best brands offering safe, non-toxic skincare products for tweens and teens.
+Here are our picks for the best brands offering safe, non-toxic skincare products for tweens and teens—for sensitive skin, acne-prone skin, and everything in between!

 1. Kinship (The Besties Kit)